nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="disassociating-collections-with-a-tag-by-query"></a> Disassociating a Tag from Collections by query

-Tags can be disassociated from collections by sending a DELETE request with a JSON query for collections to `%CMR-ENDPOINT%/tags/<tag-key>/associations/by_query` where `tag-key` is the tag key of the tag.
+Tags can be dissociated from collections by sending a DELETE request with a JSON query for collections to `%CMR-ENDPOINT%/tags/<tag-key>/associations/by_query` where `tag-key` is the tag key of the tag.
 All collections found in the query will be _removed_ from the current set of associated collections.

 ```